UX Content Strategy

 UX is a interdisciplinary field and in order to ensure a proper user-centered design as a pillar within development, it has to become an integral part of the process from the very beginning on.
 But especially in the gaming industry, it is still a novel concept, even though there has been quite the hype the last few years.
 While UX became quite trendy, it still has troubles being addressed consistently with all necessary parties on board.

-Since I work on studio-level, providing UX services to multiple project in various development stages, I decided to create something like a UX Bible (yes, not only artists should get to have their Art Bible), that should offer clarity about UX, UCD and iterative processes for development teams.
+Since I work on studio-level, providing UX services to multiple project in various development stages, I decided to dive into content strategies and to create something like a UX Bible (yes, not only artists should get to have their Art Bible), that should offer clarity about UX, UCD and iterative processes for development teams.

 THE CHALLENGE...
 WHERE TO START?